Srishti-20/mobile-factory-order-api/README.md

            return jsonify({'error': 'Invalid component code: {}'.format(component_code)}), 400
    ```

-- took a list() to store the parts ordered, a float() variable to store the calculated price of the items, a set() to store the catagory of the input data processed so that not more than 1 item from the same catagory can be stored in it, hence processing the valid input.
+- took a list() to store the parts ordered, a float() variable to store the calculated price of the items, and a set() to store the category of the input data processed so that not more than 1 item from the same category can be stored in it, hence processing the valid input.
 - function to check each value in the input data:
-  component_code takes each input at each iteration and check.
+  component_code takes each input at each iteration and checks.

 component_info have the value searched by the .get() from the
 component_data.

-if component_info is not None, variable `catagory` will store the value of the key called catagory taken from the component_info.
-Then it is checked that if the catagory is already present in the selected_categories set() or not, if yes then shows an error, if not then add that catagory to the set().
+if component_info is not None, variable `category` will store the value of the key called category taken from the component_info.
+Then it is checked that if the category is already present in the selected_categories set() or not, if yes then shows an error, if not then add that category to the set().

 if component_info is None then throws an error message.